-Arizona Republican heads for victory in tight race for House seat
+Arizona Republican declares victory in tight race for House seat

-PHOENIX (Reuters) - Republicans were well on the way to victory in an Arizona election for a U.S. House of Representatives seat, results showed on Wednesday, after a tight race that may still bolster Democratic momentum heading into November’s midterm vote.
+PHOENIX (Reuters) - Republicans declared victory on Wednesday in a special Arizona election for a vacated U.S. House of Representatives seat after a tight race that could nonetheless bolster Democratic momentum heading into November’s midterm vote.

-Republican Debbie Lesko was leading Democratic Hiral Tipirneni, a former emergency room doctor, by about 9,100 votes with about 10,500 votes still to be counted, according to the Maricopa County Recorder’s Office.
+Multiple news networks called the race for Republican Debbie Lesko over Democratic candidate Hiral Tipirneni, a former emergency room doctor.
+Lesko is a former Arizona state senator who left the legislature in January.

 “I want to promise you that I am going to continue to work hard for the people of my district and continue to represent you with the values that have continued to make our nation great,” Lesko told her supporters in a speech on Tuesday night.

+Trump, a fellow Republican, praised her “big win” in a message on Twitter.

+“Debbie will do a Great Job!” he wrote before adding a dig at the media, which he perceives as having a liberal bias.
+“Press is so silent.”

-Tipirneni said on Twitter that she was still waiting for the results in the vote to replace U.S. Representative Trent Franks, a Republican, in Arizona’s 8th District seat.
+Tipirneni said on Twitter that she was still waiting for the results of the election, held to replace U.S. Representative Trent Franks, a Republican, in Arizona’s 8th district.

 “Whatever happens tonight or tomorrow, we’re not giving up.
 Regardless of the outcome, we’re taking this to November,” she said.